RealityNet/attack-coverage/README.md

 You'll spot that COVERAGE will address only Techniques organized in the "*classic*" Attack way, by Tactics.
 In the end, for each Tactics, you'll get the total coverage.

-## *I have a new fancy sub-techniques not included in the Attack framework!*
+## *I have a new fancy sub-technique not included in the Attack framework!*

 This is supercool, and the Excel file is already built to cover that.
 Place the detection rule by using the **detection** worksheet and assign to the "*OS Credential Dumping (T1003)*" technique, since it will not apply to any of the sub-techniques described by the Attack framework.